-Recognizing the necessity for the provision of an environment that facilitates the exercise of voting rights by institutional investors and foreign investors as well as the provision of information in English for foreign shareholders, the Company has participated in an electronic voting platform and posted the English translation of the notice of convocation on the website of the Company and the website of the Tokyo Stock Exchange.
+Recognizing the necessity for the provision of an environment that facilitates the exercise of voting rights by institutional investors and foreign investors as well as the provision of information in English for foreign shareholders, the Company has participated in an electronic voting platform and posted the English translation of the Notice of Convocation (the Notice of Convocation itself (date/time, place and objectives etc. of the general meeting of shareholders) and the reference materials attached to the Notice of Convocation of the general meeting of shareholders) on the website of the Company and the website of the Tokyo Stock Exchange.